 The plan also provides an information base and a number of management tools that can be used by others to apply EBM at a variety of scales in PNCIMA.
-The footprint of the PNCIMA plan is the same as that of the Northern Shelf Bioregion.
+The footprint of the PNCIMA plan is the same as that of the Northern Shelf.

 The PNCIMA plan was endorsed in February 2017 by all parties.

-The Marine Plan Partnership initiative (MaPP) is a partnership between the Province of British Columbia and 17 member First Nations that developed marine use plans for B.C.’s North Pacific Coast.
+The Marine Plan Partnership initiative (MaPP) is a partnership between the Province of British Columbia and many First Nations that developed marine use plans for B.C.’s North Pacific Coast.
 The MaPP region is divided into four sub-regions: Haida Gwaii, North Coast, Central Coast and North Vancouver Island.

 The initiative used the best available science and local and First Nations knowledge to develop four sub-regional plans, which were completed in April 2015.
-A regional action framework was completed in 2016, identifies actions that benefit from regional co-ordination such as climate change, cumulative effects, ecosystem-based monitoring and marine protection.
+A regional action framework, completed in 2016, identifies actions that benefit from regional co-ordination such as climate change, cumulative effects, ecosystem-based monitoring and marine protection.

 The MaPP plans provide recommendations for key areas of marine management, including uses, activities and protection.
 The plans inform decisions regarding the sustainable economic development and stewardship of British Columbia’s coastal marine environment.
 The plan area was zoned into one of three categories: General Management Zone, Special Management Zone and Protection Management Zone.
 Each zone is accompanied by recommendations for uses and activities under provincial and/or First Nations management authority.

 The Gwaii Haanas area, both land and sea, was first protected in 1985 by the Haida Nation as a Haida Heritage Site.
 The Archipelago Management Board (AMB) was established in 1993 through the Gwaii Haanas Agreement, which describes how the terrestrial area of Gwaii Haanas is managed co-operatively by the Haida Nation and the Government of Canada.
 Most recently, in 2010, the Gwaii Haanas Marine Agreement was signed.
 This agreement expanded the AMB’s role to include management of the Gwaii Haanas marine area.
-Through the AMB, the Haida Nation and the Government of Canada (represented by Parks Canada and Fisheries and Oceans Canada) are currently working together to develop an integrated Land-Sea-People management plan for Gwaii Haanas, anticipated to be completed in 2016.
+Through the AMB, the Haida Nation and the Government of Canada (represented by Parks Canada and Fisheries and Oceans Canada) recently announced the completion of the Gwaii Haanas Gina ‘Waadluxan KilGulhGa Land-Sea-People Management Plan (2018).